 Bachelor's degree or equivalent with at least 36 ECTS in law courses

-Motivation letter must consist the answers to the following questions (max 300 words per question):
+A motivation letter must consist of the profound answers to the following questions (max 300 words per question):

-- Explain your interest to the law.
-Describe your professional goals and explain how does the degree programme you are applying for support your professional profile.
+Explain your interest in the law.
+Describe your professional goals and explain how the degree programme you are applying for supports your professional profile.
 Which specialization of the programme you are applying for and explain why specifically this specialization interests you.
 (0-2 points)

-- What are the knowledge of the candidate about the problems concerned law?
+What is the knowledge of the candidate about the problems concerned law?
+(0-2 points)

-- What does a candidate know about the role of the lawyer and the professional ethics of the lawyer?
+What does candidate know about the role of the lawyer and the professional ethics/moral of the lawyer?
+(0-2 points)